daryllxd/lifelong-learning/startups/hackers-and-painters.md

 How can you see the wave, when you're the water?
 Always be questioning.
 That's the only defence.
 What can't you say?
 And why?

+## Chapter 4.
+Good Bad Attitude

+To programmers, "hacker" connotes mastery in the most literal sense: someone who can make a computer do what he wants—whether the computer wants to or not.

+Believe it or not, the two senses of "hack" are also connected.
+Ugly and imaginative solutions have something in common: they both break the rules.
+And there is a gradual continuum between rule breaking that's merely ugly (using duct tape to attach something to your bike) and rule breaking that is brilliantly imaginative (discarding Euclidean space).

+It is sometimes hard to explain to authorities why one would want to do such things.
+The usual motives are few: drugs, money, sex, revenge.
+Intellectual curiosity was not one of the motives on the FBI's list.
+Indeed, the whole concept seemed foreign to them.

+Those in authority tend to be annoyed by hackers' general attitude of disobedience.
+But that disobedience is a byproduct of the qualities that make them good programmers.
+They may laugh at the CEO when he talks in generic corporate new speech, but they also laugh at someone who tells them a certain problem can't be solved.

+Sometimes young programmers notice the eccentricities of eminent hackers and decide to adopt some of their own in order to seem smarter.
+The fake version is not merely annoying; the prickly attitude of these posers can actually slow the process of innovation.

+Show any hacker a lock and his first thought is how to pick it.
+But there is a deeper reason that hackers are alarmed by measures like copyrights and patents.
+They see increasingly aggressive measures to protect "intellectual property" as a threat to the intellectual freedom they need to do their job.
+And they are right.

+It is by poking about inside current technology that hackers get ideas for the next generation.
+The next generation of computer technology has often—perhaps more often than not—been developed by outsiders.
+In 1977 there was no doubt some group within IBM developing what they expected to be the next generation of business computer.
+They were mistaken.
+The next generation of business computer was being developed on entirely different lines by two long-haired guys called Steve in a garage in Los Altos.

+Data is by definition easy to copy.
+And the Internet makes copies easy to distribute.
+So it is no wonder companies are afraid.
+But, as so often happens, fear has clouded their judgement.
+But they may not realize that such laws will do more harm than good.

+Why are programmers so violently opposed to these laws?
+Hackers are unruly.
+That is the essence of hacking.
+And it is also the essence of American- ness.
+It is no accident that Silicon Valley is in America, and not France, or Germany, or England, or Japan.
+In those countries, people color inside the lines.